HMS Hermione (1782): Fate

-Retribution arrived at Portsmouth in the third week of January 1802.
-She was subsequently fitted at Woolwich in October 1803 for service for Trinity House at a cost of £484, equal to £ today.
-She was broken up at Deptford in June 1805.
+Retribution arrived at Portsmouth on 20 January 1802, and sailed for Woolwich on 6 February, to be paid off from the Navy.
+She was subsequently fitted out at Woolwich in October 1803 for a brief service for Trinity House at a cost of £484, equal to £ today; she sailed on her first voyage for Trinity House on 16 October.
+She arrived at Deptford on 8 June 1804, docked in August 1804, to have her copper sheathing removed, and was finally broken up there in June 1805.